Mustazur1234/Blockchain-MadiCare/README.md

 * **Blockchain**: Stores every single detail of all transactions on the Blockchain and makes it immutable.

-## Distribution of Power in blockchain madicale care
+## Distribution of Power in blockchain medical healthcare
 Centralization of any kind reduces trust in a system.
 Therefore its imperative not put all the controls in one hand.

 *Therefore blockchain madicale care solves this issue with a very imperative feature, i.e.* **Distribution of POWER.**